Brain Tumors Surgery

 Introduction

-Goals of Brain Tumor Surgery
+Goals of Brain Tumor Surgery in Amritsar

 - Tumor Resection: Complete or partial removal of the tumor to reduce pressure on surrounding brain tissue.